basedCRM/NFT-Minting-Dapp/README.md

 Test to see if you can mint -- if the minted NFTs show up in your wallet on Etherscan.

-You can also look here:
+You can also look here for goerli testnet NFTs:

 https://goerli.pixxiti.com/